The-Balance-FFXIV/balance-static/content/jobs/casters/summoner/basic-guide.md

 To make life simple while you’re getting comfortable with the job, you can follow these simple priorities for GCD and oGCD usage:

 * **Make sure you’re consistently casting your GCDs.
 Whether you’re hardcasting Ruin IIIs, using Ruin IV or Egi Assaults for weaving, or even just having to use Ruin II as a last resort, just focus on keeping your GCD cooldown rolling as much as possible.**
 * **Use your oGCD abilities as they come off cooldown.
 Be sure to always weave your oGCDs when they’re available to ensure you’re utilizing them as much as possible.
-Of course there are a couple of exceptions, mainly with Tri-disaster, as you want to use this oGCD for refreshing your DoT durations.
+Of course, there are a couple of exceptions, mainly with Tri-disaster, as you want to use this oGCD for refreshing your DoT durations.
 But the majority of your oGCDs can be weaved immediately.
 Just remember that only two oGCDs should be weaved with each instant-cast GCD to avoid unnecessary GCD clipping.**
 * **Use your Dreadwyrm Trance, Summon Bahamut, and Firebird Trance whenever you can.
 These are your most powerful stances and pets available, so be sure you’re utilizing them as much as possible.**

 **The second source of damage for Summoner originates from your damage-over-time (DoT) debuffs, from Miasma III and Bio III.**  While these debuffs technically originate from their corresponding GCDs, or the oGCD of **Tri-disaster**, the duration of your DoTs become another component that you must be aware of, to ensure you maintain as much uptime with these debuffs as you can.